Planting Trees from Containers or Ball and Burlap

 Why Should I Plant Ball and Burlap Trees?

-Trees provide many benefits to humans and the environment including producing cooling shade that reduces energy costs in the summer and providing breaks from the chca27wind thereby reducing heating costs in the winter.
+Trees provide many benefits to humans and the environment including producing cooling shade that reduces energy costs in the summer and providing breaks from the wind thereby reducing heating costs in the winter.
 Additionally trees have been shown to improve air quality, store carbon and reduce noise levels.
 Trees also produce some non-environmental benefits including increasing property values, increasing community pride, and benefiting human health.

 The reason we have included tree planting in this toolkit, however is because of the benefits trees provide for watershed health.
 How to trees benefit watershed health?
 The answer is: in many ways!
 Planting trees can reduce soil erosion, runoff, flooding, and non-point source pollution (water pollution that cannot be traced to a single source – for example polluted runoff from roads).
 Trees also benefit watershed health by recharging ground water and sustaining steam flow.